 Business spending on Search Engine Optimization (SEO) and digital marketing, including Pay Per Click advertising, has increased exponentially.
 Smaller companies are feeling the pressure to include digital marketing in their stack in spite of the fact that it frequently consumes 100 percent of their available budget.
 Is it worth it?

-As a Marketing Strategy Consultant, it is very rare for me to have any conversation about marketing that does not have a heavy focus on SEO and digital marketing.
+As a Marketing Strategy Consultant, it is very rare for me to have any conversation about marketing that does not have a heavy focus on SEO and digital marketing these days.
 Most business owners are very concerned about driving traffic to their website and appearing at the top on Google, but should this be the primary goal of your digital marketing budget?
 What does it do for your company?

-Agency retainers and management fees are increasing, ad rates are increasing, SEO is not a “once and done” effort, so these channels can consume a lot of your budget – and time, if you are doing it yourself.
+Agency retainers and management fees are increasing, ad rates are increasing, SEO is not a “once and done” effort, so these channels can consume a lot of your budget – or, if you are doing it yourself, your time.
 However, many business owners are concerned about what will happen to their business if they do not use these methods, so most companies’ marketing budgets have become heavily focused on SEO, PPC, remarketing, and other digital marketing activity.
 But are they getting a good return on their investment?
 What is the truth about the traffic generated by digital marketing?
 As it turns out, the answer is “It depends.”